Best of Hannity: America's Future Depends on Georgia

 Well, exactly, Sean.

-So the I had did observe at State Farm Arena on several occasions, and I was trying to provide context for the legislatures so that they can understand what was going on.
+So I did observe at State Farm Arena on several occasions, and I was trying to provide context for the legislatures so that they can understand what was going on.

-But you're right, um that was the key piece of evidence that I wanted to provide at the Senate hearing when I was booted off the the uh agenda list by the chairman, and I could have tied that back a week ago to show that that burst of a hundred thousand votes came right after that, all for for Joe Biden.
+But you're right, that was the key piece of evidence that I wanted to provide at the Senate hearing when I was booted off the agenda list by the chairman.

-But I was scheduled to go up by the presidential legal team, but they the chairman booted me off a week ago.
+But I was scheduled to go up by the president's legal team, but the chairman booted me off a week ago.

-Okay, so they could they did now what was the response as you were presenting this uh before the Georgia State Senate yesterday?
+Now, what was the response as you were presenting this before the Georgia State Senate yesterday?

-Yeah, yeah, it was it was the House uh yesterday, Sean, and it was crickets.
+Yeah, it was the House yesterday, Sean, and it was crickets.

-I was expecting to get a lot of uh questions, um, and they and particularly from the Democrats, um, but I didn't even get one challenging question on my whole testimony.
+I was expecting to get a lot of questions, particularly from the Democrats, but I didn't even get one challenging question on my whole testimony.

-They just moved right on uh and kept going.
+They just moved right on and kept going.

-One of the uh uh friendly representatives did ask me a question.
+One of the friendly representatives did ask me a question.

-I thought uh I would get some really, really uh aggressive questions, but uh particularly from the Democrats.
+I thought I would get some really, really aggressive questions, particularly from the Democrats.

-So I guess um that might have had something to do with why they didn't ask any aggressive questions, but they're just there's no answer, you know.
+So I guess that might have had something to do with why they didn't ask any aggressive questions.

 It's compelling evidence, and no one can refute it.

-You know, uh it's so interesting that what are you hearing from from fellow conservatives in Georgia, knowing that there's now this disconnect and anger towards the governor, the secretary of state, Lieutenant Governor, and others, and yet we have the this runoff race, today's the eleventh, and January 5th, voting starts in in three days.
+What are you hearing from fellow conservatives in Georgia, knowing that there's now this disconnect and anger towards the governor, the Secretary of State, Lieutenant Governor, and others, and yet we have this runoff race.

-We got you know Monday well in-person early voting begins in Georgia for the Senate runoff.
+We got, you know, Monday in-person early voting begins in Georgia for the Senate runoff.

 That's a big deal.

-Absolutely, Sean, and it's a great point that you brought up, and there is just tremendous anger down here with the governor.
+Absolutely, Sean, and it's a great point that you brought up.

-The Republicans in Georgia are are really, really upset.
+The Republicans in Georgia are really, really upset.

-And um there's just uh uh, you know, in in addition to that, you've got the Secretary of State covering up for these these Fulton County operatives who it's appear obvious that stole the election.
+And there's just, you know, in addition to that, you've got the Secretary of State covering up for these Fulton County operatives who it's pure obvious that stole the election.

 But that is what they're doing right now.